trailofbits/algo/CONTRIBUTING.md

 ### Troubleshooting

-* Check that you installed all the dependencies with pip and have Ansible 2.1+
+* Check that all necessary dependencies are installed, including the correct version of Ansible
 * If installing to a local server, use a fresh install of Ubuntu 16.04
+* Check that your issue is not already described in the [troubleshooting](docs/TROUBLESHOOTING.md) docs

 ### Filing New Issues

 * Please review the [FAQ](https://github.com/trailofbits/algo#faq)
 * Please include the full output from your terminal window if appropriate
-* We only support macOS 10.11 and newer
+* We only support macOS 10.11+, Windows 8+, and Ubuntu 16.04+

 ### Pull Requests